glav/CognitiveServicesFluentApi/Wiki/Common.md

 ``` c#
 var config = EmotionConfigurationSettings.CreateUsingConfigurationKeys("API-KEY", LocationKeyIdentifier)
 ```

-Where:
-* 'API-KEY': String API key obtained from the Azure portal for your instance of the cognitive service to be used.
-* 'LocationKeyIdentifier': The enumeration of type `Glav.CognitiveServices.FluentApi.Core.LocationKeyIdentifier` which specifies the location in which your cognitive service was provisioned.
-This is important as it dictates how the Url is formed when communicating with the service.

 The `CreateUsingConfigurationKeys` method returns an object of type `ConfigurationSettings`.
 From this, we can then begin defining the common pipeline.